-$\Omega(S)$ - $\Omega(W)$ = fraction of variance "explained" (forced) by all boundary and initial conditions
+$\Omega(R)$ - $\Omega(W)$ = fraction of variance "explained" by prescription of subsurface soil moisture variables

 Areas with strong feedback on precipitation

 Land-atmosphere coupling strength (JJA), averaged across AGCMs

 This is a famous figure, and looks very nice.
 But note that different models gave substantially different results.
 Model representation of land surface processes is improving, but still has some way to go.